Tax authorities report large-scale tax evasion schemes: what is known about “business fragmentation” in retail chains

 • allows companies to remain within the income limits set for the simplified system and avoid paying taxes in full.

-Why this issue has become relevant again
+Why this issue has resurfaced

 • the growing role of tax revenues in financing the budget during the war;